San Luis Obispo Office

 Kara Woodruff is a thirty-year+ resident of San Luis Obispo and a business graduate of Cal Poly SLO.
 She is an attorney, financial planner, and mom.
 She received a joint JD/MA degree in law and public policy from Duke University.
 As a former project director for national non-profits, Kara negotiated and raised funds for the conservation of over 100,000 acres in SLO County, including Hearst Ranch and in the Carrizo Plain.
-She is a member of the Diablo Canyon Decommissioning Engagement Panel and an author of the panel’s Strategic Vision
+She is a member of the Diablo Canyon Decommissioning Engagement Panel and an author of the panel’s Strategic Vision.
+She currently serves as Senator Laird's District Director.

-Clint Weirick was born and raised in Grover Beach in San Luis Obispo County where he is proud to continue serving his community on the Senator's District team.
+Clint Weirick was born and raised in Grover Beach in San Luis Obispo County where he is proud to continue serving his community as a Councilmember and on the Senator's team as Senior District Representative.
 He brings to the team his years of extensive community involvement in many civic, educational, business, and nonprofit organizations while graduating from many highly respected local programs such as Leadership San Luis Obispo Class 26, Leadership South County Class 1, and Leadership North County Class 1.

 A District 17 native, Justin grew up in South Santa Clara County.
-Prior to joining Team Laird as a District Representative, he served as a Constituent Affairs Representative for Governor Gavin Newsom.
+Prior to joining Team Laird as Press Secretary & Deputy District Director, he served as a Constituent Affairs Representative for Governor Gavin Newsom.
 Before his work for the administration, he was a Government Relations Coordinator at the Silicon Valley Leadership Group, as well as an intern for Congressman Ro Khanna.
 Justin graduated from Sonoma State University with a bachelor’s degree in Global Studies.

 Sergio Zarate works as the Office Assistant in Senator’s Laird Santa Cruz District Office.
 Sergio is a graduate of California State University, Sacramento with a B.A in Political Science and an interest in California Politics.
 In his spare time he enjoys listening to his 5000 album and counting music collection.